Those black and white birds on Australia’s east coast

 In Australia the word drongo means a no-hoper, an idiot, a fool… So when people ask me what kind of bird this is and I say it’s a Spangled Drongo it always seems to get a laugh.

 However the Spangled Drongo is a handsome bird with a very distinctive mix of red eye, forked tail, glossy black feathers and greenish ‘spangles’ on its chest.
 It’s a very capable flier too, catching insects in mid-air.
-If only they had given it a different name, one less likely to attract ridicule.
-Like perhaps Sequined Drongo.
+If only they’d given it a more dignified name.
+Like perhaps Red-eyed Drongo.

 Grallina cyanoleuca

-At first glance these birds look like slightly shrunk-down Magpies.
-They have a smaller beak than the Magpie, but like the Magpies they will often be seen wandering around on the ground.
-The one in the top photo is a female.
-You can tell that by the white face and throat.
-The male, in the lower photo, has a black face and throat.
+At first glance these birds almost look like miniature Magpies.
+They have a much smaller beak than the Magpie, but like the Magpies they will often be seen wandering around on the ground.
+The bird in the photo marked with an “f” is a female.
+You can tell that by her white face and throat.
+The male, which in a fit of creativity I’ve marked with an “m”, has the black face and throat.

 Rhipidura leucophrys